How to Clear an Overgrown Lawn

 Clean Rain Gutter

-With the excess build-up of turf, leaves, and other organic matter this can cause your yard to have uneven surfaces from puddles of water or being consistently wet.
+The excess build-up of turf, leaves, and other organic matter can cause your yard to have uneven surfaces from puddles of water or to be consistently wet.

-Before heavy amounts of rain can occur make sure your drainage pipes and rain gutters are cleaned of any debris.
-This can help save your lawn from overwatering and being submerged underneath water.
+Before heavy rain can occur, make sure your drainage pipes and rain gutters are cleaned of debris.
+This can help prevent your lawn from overwatering and being submerged underneath water.

-Its not unusual for parts of your yard to become sloped from low-maintenance, competition of overgrown turf and tree roots, and abundance of water.
-If this happens, fill holes in your yard with landscaping sand and direct rain gutter downspout away from affected area.
+It's not unusual for parts of your yard to become sloped due to low maintenance, competition from overgrown turf and tree roots, and an abundance of water.
+If this happens, fill holes in your yard with landscaping sand and direct rain gutter downspouts away from the affected area.
 However, do not add so much landscaping sand that it covers the turf.

 Remove Weeds and Brush